romantico88/jitsi_videobridge_zabbix_stats/README.md

 # Jitsi Videobridge Zabbix Stats
 An simple implementation of Jitsi Videobridge Statistics, to Zabbix.

 Jitsi Videobridge Stats.
-Based on Colibri stats bulit-in api to present Staticis from Jitsi Videobridge.
-I've added the most important data, some stats not added, but it is easy to add them by using the Zabbix Server GUI.
+Based on Colibri stats built-in api to present Statistics from Jitsi Videobridge.
+I've added the most important data, some stats were not added, but it is easy to add them by using the Zabbix Server GUI.

-If you don't enabled Videobridge statistics, see Jitsi documenation below.
+If you haven't enabled Videobridge statistics, see Jitsi documentation below.

 ### Full Documentation of Jitsi Videobridge Colibri Stats